Romacoding/ostash.dev/content/posts/2021-02-12-clojure-functions.md

 (def sum
   (fn [a b] (+ a b)))
 ```
 Another way to write an anonymous function is to use a shorthand syntax.
 We use a pound or hash symbol then our evaluation(body) inside parenthesis and the arguments separated by comma.
 Finally we wrap our function in parenthesis.
-In the body we use *%* as a placeholder for parameters, %1 for the first %2 for the second as so on.
+In the body we use *%* as a placeholder for parameters, %1 for the first %2 for the second and so on.
 We don't need to use a parameter number if only one is expected.
 ```clojure
 (#(+ %1 %2) 2 5)
 ```